 - Secure Self-Employment: Citizens Advice wants simpler and more responsive policies that give self-employed people the security to plan and balance their lives, while developing their business.
 We also want to reduce “bogus” self-employment, where people whose work has all the hallmarks of employment have been classified as self-employed to reduce their employers’ costs and responsibilities.

-- Settled and Safe – A renter’s right: Citizens Advice is running a campaign throughout 2015 aimed at improving the private rented sector.
+- Settled and Safe – A renter’s right: Citizens Advice is running a continuous campaign aimed at improving the private rented sector.